Skip to content

 9 Natural Remedies for ADHD

-Alternative treatment for ADHD can be beneficial for those who would like to experience symptom relief without relying on a prescription or are experiencing unwanted or uncomfortable side effects from prescription medications.
-It’s important to perform research on various options and discuss these with your medical provider before determining the method of treatment that works best for you or your child.
+Alternative treatment for ADHD can be beneficial for those who would like to experience symptom relief without relying on a prescription.
+However, individuals should explore their options and consult a doctor before determining the best treatment method.
+Common holistic treatments for ADHD include mindfulness, exercise, and therapy.

 Below are nine natural remedies for ADHD: